MrPenguin07/MrPenguin07.github.io/content/posts/category/InterestingProjects/Tailscale/Tailscale/index.md

 Wow.
 Just wow.<br>
 It isn't often a novel project impresses me as thoroughly as Tailscale!<br>
+So impressive that i'm reminded of Clarke's three laws;<br>
+"Any sufficiently advanced technology is indistinguishable from magic".
+Spot on. <br>

 There's something magical about a project which ticks so many boxes;<br>
 It's 'simple' to setup, boasts near unlimited use cases, can be overlayed on top of an existing network - and it's 'free' tier is rather generous for individuals and likely to be all one needs.<br>